Seeing error code 229 on your Lennox® furnace?

 Turn to the Experts at McElroy Service Experts

-When you need to have your furnace fixed, turn to the Experts at McElroy Service Experts to figure out the fault code and take care of the situation.
+When you need to have your furnace repaired, contact the Experts at McElroy Service Experts to figure out the fault code and take care of the situation.

 Call us at 308-210-4398 or schedule an appointment online today.